Researching archival records can be rewarding and fun but it also requires some in-depth searching.

 - How can I use archives to search my family history?

 Government archival collections hold a number of records which may record information about your family and ancestors.
-Some of the most popular records relating to family history are listed on our webpage relating to Family History Research.
+Some of the most popular records relating to family history are listed on our Family History Research page.
 Specific topic pages will then explain how to search each of the types of records.

 The collection also contains records that may be of use to people searching their Aboriginal family history.
 Further information about records and services can be found on our Aboriginal Access Services webpage.